Network-verification/ERA/README.md

 *****************************************************************************************************************************
 Steps on running-

-1- Import the JDD library from https://bitbucket.org/vahidi/jdd/wiki/Home **Modification functions will be added
+1- Import the JDD library from https://bitbucket.org/vahidi/jdd/wiki/Home

 2- Import the Karnaugh map implementation into the source folder